antoineleno/porfolio/README.md

 Visit the following link and enter the credentials provided above to be connected as admin:

 👉 [Campusstay Login](http://127.0.0.1:5000/campusstay/login)
+> Tip: Right-click the link and choose "Open in new tab" for easier access.

 ## 👯 *7.
 Code Contributors*